What Do I Mean When I Say I Smeared Sri Chinmoy?

 But does that mean I have schizophrenia?

 But, yes, I did falsely accuse Sri Chinmoy, and that is why I am being (and have been for several years) falsely accused.
 It is my karma.
+These false accusations didn’t begin with the true story I described in my Sri Chinmoy’s Smear Against Me article about a spiritual experience I had.
+They began much earlier in the form of father alienation committed against me by my daughter’s mother.
 These articles are one small step toward reversing my fortunes and atoning for my defamation against Sri Chinmoy.
 You should not speak about another person when you are upset with him or her.
 I have learned that through the blessings of Sri Chinmoy and will not do so again.